 - Assist managers and supervisors in understanding and implementing ethics programs

 CWU Ethics Advisory Committee

 The committee reports to and advises the chief of staff on ethical issues.
-For more information visit their website.

 The Washington State Executive Ethics Board website is a great resource for those interested in learning more about ethics through online trainings, links to rules and regulations, and information about filing complaints.